 What Do I Do If The At-Fault Party Has Minimal Insurance Or No Insurance?

 Maryland has minimum mandatory insurance requirements.
 Passenger cars registered in this state must carry a minimum of $30,000 in liability coverage.
-This type of insurance coverage, in turn, is that which is paid to other injured individuals as compensation where the insured person causes a car accident.
+Attorney Eric T. Kirk says this type of insurance coverage, in turn, is that which is paid to other injured individuals as compensation where the insured person causes a car accident.
 Where that minimum coverage is not enough to fully indemnify the other party or parties, or the at-fault driver has failed to obtain any insurance whatsoever, there are two options.

 Those injured would look to their own uninsured or underinsured motorist coverage, and/or will collect any excess judgment from the at-fault party directly.

 $30,000 seems like a fairly large sum of money in the abstract.
 When dealing with an injury causing event, potentially involving more than one injured person, $30,000 might not go that far.
 Maryland drivers sometimes purchase more than the bare minimum requirements of the law.
 For example, a 100/300 liability policy is fairly commonplace in Maryland.
 These numbers mean that an insured individual has a maximum of $100,000 to compensate any one injured person, and the insurance company is responsible to pay a maximum of $300,000 to all individuals injured in one accident, caused by its insured driver.